 It’s quite easy being a Dandy in London.
-Bertie Wooster, Beau Brummel and Oscar Wilde are alive and well and living right here in the Big Smoke.
-My brother-in-law Daniel, who is a Major in a cavalry regiment in the British Army, took me on a Man about Town weekend together with some other Beaus and Berties who work for her Majesty’s pleasure.
+Bertie Wooster, Beau Brummel and Oscar Wilde are alive and well, and if you look closely, you’ll see them dotted all around London, especially during the Summer Season.
+A male friend of mine took me on a Man about Town weekend together with some other Beaus and Berties who work for her Majesty’s pleasure.
 From chucking cheese soufflés as an after-dinner pastime, to buying cigars from Winston’s favourite smoke den, here is how you do it when you’re a decadently spiffing London Dandy.

 My friend Dominic’s port of call for a hot shave is Truefitt and Hill, the oldest barber shop in the world, royally appointed and beautifully preserved.
 The shop was once famous for making wigs for clients of distinction.
 It now sells all sorts of shaving paraphernalia as well as very grown-up fragrances such as “Clubman” and “West Indian Limes”.

 Illustrious clients of London past include William Gladstone, the Duke of Wellington, Winston Churchill, Charles Dickens, William Thackeray, Lord Byron, Oscar Wilde, Beau Brummell, Alfred Hitchcock, Laurence Olivier, Frank Sinatra, and Cary Grant.
 Today, Truefitt’s barbers visit Buckingham Palace to service the needs of a certain family.

 Walking into Truefitt is walking back in time to meet a Sherlock Holmes or one of the many celebrity clients who once sat in their beautiful leather barber chairs.
 The shop smells divine, a mix of citrus and cedar, both zingy and woody.
-Within minutes, Daniel was lying back with a hot towel wrap, floating into blissful relaxation.
+Within minutes, Dominic was lying back with a hot towel wrap, floating into blissful relaxation.
 This gentleman opted for a traditional hot towel wet shave, but Truefitt also offer a shoe shine, a moustache trim, head shave, manicure, haircut and massages.

 Other notable places for grooming and shaving stuffs include GEO Trumper, Alfred Dunhill’s and Penhaligon’s.